 A theater résumé is a one-page document containing all your significant theatrical

-This theatre resume guide will help you get there with:
+This theater resume guide will help you get there with:

-- A theatre resume template that will let you step on the stage.
+- A theater resume template that will let you step on the stage.

 - How to format your acting credits on theater resumes.

-- Adjustments to make when writing a theatre resume with no experience.
+- Adjustments to make when writing a theater resume with no experience.